 As the train made its way from station to station on the Chuo/Ome lines westward from Shinjuku, I struggled to remember landmarks as each station name was announced.
 Between Tachikawa and Fussa, very few things looked familiar.
 I'm glad that I was paying attention to the station names, because there are now so many highrise buildings in Fussa that I hardly recognized the place.
 The train station, which used to look like any other small town station, is now more modern in its appearance, complete with escalators and sky bridges connecting it with nearby department stores.

 From Fussa station, the skybridge to Seiyu department store

 Back in the 70's, Ritsuko used to work in this Seiyu department store at the information counter, and I would go there most evenings to pick her up after work, so just for the sake of nostalgia, I thought that I would step inside.
 The information counter or サービス カウンター (saabisu kauntaa) is quite different now.
 The girls behind the counter were constantly moving, and they looked like they were working hard, performing a variety of services for customers.
-As you can see from the pic below, it was quite different in the 70's, when the Information Counter girls just mainly had to sit there, look pretty, be polite, give customers directions to the various departments, and make announcements on the PA system.
+As you can see from the pic below, it was quite different in the 70's, when the Information Counter attendants just mainly had to sit there, be polite, help customers by giving directions to the various departments, manage the outside 3rd party vendors, and make announcements on the PA system.

 Inside Seiyu -- the information counter is on the right

 Ritsuko at work in the Fussa Seiyu Information Counter in about 1976

 I was amazed at the amount of development that had taken place around the station and between the train station and the base.
 I don't know why I was so stunned; a lot can happen in fourteen years.
 Here are a couple more pictures taken from the skybridge in front of the east side of the station.

 This road runs from in front of the station along the track.
 It used to be where hundreds of people would park their bicycles, and then take the train into the city.